On the Detection of Shared Data Manipulation in Distributed Optimization: Background

 The objective~\eqref{eq:objective} minimizes the generation cost.
-The equalities~\eqref{eq:power_balance} enforce power balance, and~\eqref{eq:power_flow} are the branches' power flow expressions.
-The inequalities~\eqref{eq:voltage_bounds}--\eqref{eq:branch_bounds} bound bus~$i$ voltage magnitude between $V_i^{min}$ and $V_i^{max}$, generator~$g$ power output between $S_g^{min}$ and $S_g^{max}$, and branch $(i,j)$ apparent power flow below $S_{ij}^{max}$.
-The bounds~\eqref{eq:generator_bounds} are element-wise on the real and imaginary parts.
-Constraint~\eqref{eq:references} sets the reference angle at the chosen reference bus $r$.
+The equality~\eqref{eq:power_balance} enforces power balance, and~\eqref{eq:power_flow} defines the branches' power flow.
+Inequality~\eqref{eq:generator_bounds} bounds the generators' power output between $p_g^{min}$ and $p_g^{max}$, and \eqref{eq:branch_bounds} bounds the branches power flow below $p_{ij}^{max}$.
+Equality~\eqref{eq:references} sets the reference angle in the chosen reference bus $r$.

-The formulation in~\eqref{eq:acopf} is commonly called the~\emph{ACOPF} problem because of the inclusion of the AC power flow equations in~\eqref{eq:power_balance}--\eqref{eq:power_flow}.
-Since the ACOPF problem~\eqref{eq:acopf} is non-convex, local non-linear solvers are frequently used to find good solutions.
-Other OPF formulations use various approximations, e.g., DCOPF, and convex relaxations, e.g., SOCP relaxation~\cite{molzahn_hiskens-fnt2019}.
-For notational simplicity, we group the ACOPF variables in a vector $x = [V~~S^G~~S]^T$ and use $[x]_j$ to denote the $j$-th entry of $x$.
-We denote the equality and inequality constraints as $h^E(x) = 0$ and $h^I(x) \leq 0$.
-We further define feasible solutions as the set $\Omega = \{x | h^E(x) = 0,\, h^I(x) \leq 0 \}$.